 Due to the inclusion of the additional candidates generated by NSAM, in this contribution, the size of the affine merge candidate list is increased from 5 to 15.

 Simulation results

 The proposed NSAM was implemented on top of the ECM-2.0 [3] and tested by following the common test conditions defined in [4].
+The performance results are shown in Table 1.